sim2g/FEA-Thin-Plate-Stress-Analysis-MATLAB/README.md

 ## Description
 A finite element analysis (FEA) program to solve for displacement and strain of a thin plate in plane stress, using both 3-noded and 6-noded triangular elements.
 The results of this program are validated using ANSYS Mechanical APDL.

+A short communication of this project is included in the Project Resources folder.

 <p align="center">
   <img src="./Project Resources/MATLAB_Deformation.png" alt="graph" width="600"/>